mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 )
 ```

-Add join processor to the topology and connect with event source upstream.
+Add the join processor to the topology and connect with the event source upstream.

 ``` scala
 val evJoinProcessor: ProcessorSupplier[ClientKey, Ev] =